Heart Murmurs in Children

 The healthcare provider will ask about your child’s symptoms and health history.
 He

-or she will give your child a physical exam.
+or she will do a physical exam on your child.
 During an exam, the provider will listen

 to your child's heart with a stethoscope.
 If the provider hears an abnormal sound,

 he or she may refer you to a pediatric cardiologist.
 This is a doctor with special